Application Rationalization: Anyone can save money with

 What is Application Rationalization?

 Application Rationalization is an organization's strategic process of coming to the lean set of the most necessary applications for primary business processes.
-All applications that duplicate functions will be, if possible, phased out or switched off.
-The objective is to lower the complexity of the application landscape and to average application cost.
+If possible, all applications that duplicate functions will be phased out or switched off.
+The objective is to lower the complexity of the application landscape and the average application cost.
 This creates a more vital, adaptive, and scalable application landscape.

 What are the benefits of Application Rationalization?

-Application Rationalization is a topic that wanders around in every organization.
-If it is done correctly it has mainly two benefits:
+Application Rationalization is a topic in every organization.
+If it is done correctly, it has mainly two benefits:

 1) Decrease Complexity - The application landscape becomes less complex, thus becoming more flexible and easier to increase and ensure business continuity.